waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 Arguments to getdiff program can be entered on the command line or from configuration file; see "getdiff -h" for full usage.

-I want to change the above source from **internal** server to **public** server at Geofabrik - so I do not worry about user or passwd arguments; the to download change files we enter this command:
+I want to change the above source from **internal** server to **public** server at Geofabrik - so I do not worry about user or passwd arguments; then to download change files we enter this command:
 ```
 overpass@yafa:~/source$ getdiff -s https://download.geofabrik.de/north-america/us/arizona-updates -b 3764
 ```